dsdguofi/AI-ML-SP26/README.md

 This is the repository for the AI/ML Branch of DSDG's Spring 2026 Cohort.
 The semester project is to create a model that can predict upcoming ATP match results based on player history and previous matchups.

-Please upload just your team's jupyter notebook.
+Please upload just your team's jupyter notebook and include each member of the team inside the notebook.